rikusilvola/ocaml.org/data/planet/coq/coq-861-is-out.md

 <a href="https://coq.inria.fr/coq-86">Version 8.6.1 of Coq</a> is available.
 It fixes several bugs
 of version 8.6.
-More information can be found in the <a href="https://coq.inria.fr/distrib/V8.6.1/CHANGES">CHANGES</a> file.
+More information can be found in the <a href="https://coq.inria.fr/distrib/V8.6.1/CHANGES - [404 Not Found]">CHANGES</a> file.
 Feedback and
 <a href="https://coq.inria.fr/bugs">bug reports</a> are extremely welcome.